-A failure to make timely payments,

-A change in your instrument,

-A reduction in your spouse's support needs, or

-A reduction in your ability to provide support.
+- A failure to make timely payments, - A change in your instrument, - A reduction in your spouse's support needs, or - A reduction in your ability to provide support.

-Subject to recapture for 1995.
-You are subject to the recapture rule for 1995, if you answer "Yes" to the following questions.
+Subject to the recapture rule.
+You are subject to the recapture rule in the third year if the alimony you pay in either the second year or the third year decreases by more than \$15,000 from the prior year.

-- 1) Was 1993 the first year in which you made alimony payments to this spouse under a decree of divorce or separate maintenance or a written separation agreement? - 2) Did your total payments in 1994 or 1995 decrease by more than \$15,000 from the prior year?

-In answering the above questions, do not include payments required over a period of at least 3 calendar years of a fixed part of your income from a business or property, or from compensation for employment or self-employment.
+To figure a decrease in alimony, do not include payments made under a temporary support order.
+Also, do not include payments required over a period of at least 3 calendar years of a fixed part of your income from a business or property, or from compensation for employment or self-employment.
 These payments are not subject to the recapture rule.

 Exception.
-You are not subject to recapture if your payments were reduced because of the death of either spouse or the remarriage of the spouse receiving the payments.
+You are not subject to the recapture rule if your payments decrease because of the death of either spouse or the remarriage of the spouse receiving the payments.

 Figuring the recapture.
-Both you and your spouse can use Table 2 at the end of this publication to figure recaptured alimony.
+Both you and your spouse can use Table 2 to figure recaptured alimony.

 Example.
-Myrna pays Phil the following amounts of alimony under their 1993 divorce decree.
+Myrna pays Phil the following amounts of alimony under their divorce decree.

 Year Amount

-1993 \$60,000
+1 \$60,000

-1994 40,000
+2 40,000

-1995 20,000
+3 20,000